ATO as Regulator

 - Winding up a self-managed super fund

 The ATO releases information on a quarterly basis.
 It is clear from the statistics that SMSFs are a rapidly growing industry.
-For example, there are currently 425,300 SMSFs in existence.
-For more information, CLICK HERE.
+For example, there are currently more than 598,429 SMSFs in existence.
+For more information about statistics generated by the ATO, click here.

 When there’s uncertainty about a tax or regulatory matter concerning an SMSF, you can approach the ATO directly for SMSF specific advice.